LxLeChat/SimpleCharts/README.md

 # Future Feature(s)
 - Add posibility to specify the exact color for lines charts.
 Just like for the pie chart.
+- Provide comment base help like mentionned in the issues.
+- Reorganise the module, create a psm1 and psd1 file..

 # New-LineChartImage
 -New-LineChartImage, usage example(s):